Cooperstown History

 1992:

-• We really expanded our comics selection a lot in '92... this was the height of the 90s comic boom...
+• Cooperstown really expanded comics selection a lot in '92... this was the height of the 90s comic boom...
 Valiant Comics first hit the market in early '92 and the most famous Marvel Artists, Todd McFarlane, Rob Liefeld, Jim Lee and Erik Larsen split off and started Image Comics in '92.
 There were so many new and popular comic series coming out in '92 and '93.
-That became a major portion of our business at the 4918 Sonoma Hwy location.
+That became a major portion of Cooperstown business at the 4918 Sonoma Hwy location.
 We also purchased lots of silver age comics, and became a real competitor to Fantasy Books and Games downtown.

 • In this second location, we also started selling some some role playing games and other misc collectible cards (non sports cards like Nascar racing cards, Boris Vallejo, etc).